forkspacer/docs/src/content/docs/guides/installation.md

 title: Installation
 description: How to install the Forkspacer operator in your Kubernetes cluster
 sidebar:
   order: 1
 ---

-# Installing Forkspacer

-This guide walks you through installing the Forkspacer operator in your Kubernetes cluster.
+This guide walks you through installing the Forkspacer operator in your Kubernetes cluster using Helm (recommended).

 ## Prerequisites

 - Kubernetes cluster (v1.20 or later)
 - `kubectl` configured to access your cluster
+- `helm` (v3.0 or later)
 - Cluster admin permissions

-## Installation Steps
+## Helm Installation

+Forkspacer is installed using Helm charts for flexible and manageable deployments.

 ### 1. Install cert-manager